molpopgen/fwdpp/doc/md/policies.md

 	std::placeholders::_1,std::placeholders::_2,
 	//This placeholder is for a lookup table std::placeholders::_3,
+	//This placeholder is for a "recycling bin" std::placeholders::_4,
 	//These two containers should be allocated in main (or via the appropriate sugar type, _e.g._ KTfwd::singlepop_t)
 	//They often need reference wrappers to make the templates compile.
 	//They are used to hold the intermediate results of crossover events